Help Guide

 Common reasons include mail sent to an old address, debts sold to collectors, or unfamiliar company names.
 Follow these steps:

-1. Get the judgment details from your credit report or a TrustOnline search (court name, case number, judgment date and amount).
+1. Obtain the judgment details from a TrustOnline search (court name, case number, judgment data and amount) or via your credit report.

 2. Contact the court with your case number to request claimant details or current enforcing party.

-3. Once you know the creditor, confirm the balance, ownership of the debt, and request copies of the claim and judgment.
+3. Once you know the creditor, confirm the balance and ownership of the debt, and request copies of the claim and judgment.

-If you recognise the debt, arrange payment or a plan.
+If you recognise the debt, arrange payment or a plan to repay.
 If you dispute it, consider applying to set aside.
 If unsure, speak with a free debt advice charity.

 Enforcement: what happens if you do not pay